-Of eight killer whale stocks currently recognized in the Pacific U.S., six occur in Alaskan waters: (1) Alaska Residents, from southeast Alaska to the Aleutians and Bering Sea, (2) Northern Residents, from B.C. through parts of southeast Alaska, (3) GOA, Aleutians, and Bering Sea Transients, from PWS through to the Aleutians and Bering Sea, (4) AT1 Transients, from PWS through the Kenai Fjords, (5) West Coast Transients, from California through southeast Alaska, and (6) the Offshore Stock, from California through Alaska.
-Movements of resident groups between different geographic areas have also been documented (Leatherwood et al. 1990; Dahlheim et al. 1997).
-In the proposed study area, individuals from the Offshore Stock and the GOA, Aleutians, and Bering Sea Transient Stock could be encountered during the survey.
+Of eight killer whale stocks currently recognized in the Pacific U.S., six occur in Alaskan waters: (1) Alaska Residents, from southeast Alaska to the Aleutians and Bering Sea, (2) Northern Residents, from B.C. through parts of southeast Alaska, (3) GOA, Aleutians, and Bering Sea Transients, from PWS through to the Aleutians and Bering Sea, (4) AT1 Transients, from PWS through the Kenai Fjords, (5) West Coast Transients, from California through southeast Alaska, and (6) the Offshore stock, from California through Alaska.
+Movements of resident groups between different geographic areas have also been documented (Leatherwood et al. 1990; Dahlheim et al. 1997; Matkin et al. 1997, 1999 in Allen and Angliss 2010).
+In the proposed study area, individuals from one resident stock, the offshore stock, and two transient stocks (including the depleted AT1 transient stock), could be encountered during the survey.